gpt4thewin/docker-nginx-openai-api-cache/README.md

 # Docker Nginx OpenAI API Cache Reverse proxy

 This project is a simple Docker Nginx project that serves as a cache for the OpenAI API.

-It will cache response of the following endpoints:
+nginx here is preconfigured to work on OpenAI API.

+### Features:

+- **Works with any client** that allows you to configure the server address (as it acts as a reverse proxy)
+- Caches the response of the support endpoints.
+The key of cache is built from the request uri and body
+- Returns an "X-Cache-Status" header indicating whether the response was served from cache or not

+### Supported endpoints:

 - POST /v1/chat/completions
 - POST /v1/completions